Was Helena Blavatsky a Socialist and 33 Degree Mason?

 To work H.P.
 Blavatsky and Theosophy into their particular anti-socialist outlook would lead to nothing but lies.
 It was said, that Engels did not like the Theosophists and Spiritualists, and although Marx and Blavatsky were contemporaries of their time, they never met.
 Marx hated Mazzini, while H.P.B. was acquainted with Mazzini and Garibaldi.

-Blavatsky sometimes said unflattering things about the Socialists and Communists, and predecessors of the Bolsheviks.
-When she was in Russia, she made observations of changes that were occurring she felt unsettled by, although she also criticized the Tsars, and the Romanovs for neglecting the peasants in her letters.
+Blavatsky sometimes said unflattering things about Socialists, Communists, and predecessors of the Bolsheviks.
+When she was in Russia, she made observations of changes that were occurring she felt unsettled by, although she also criticized the Tsar and the Romanovs for neglecting the peasants in her letters.
 However, this had everything to do with her principles she believed in, rather than a political ideology.
-Surprisingly, similar to Jiddu Krishnamurti (“There Is Only One Revolution!”), Blavatsky believed, that a spiritual, ethical, psychological revolution was needed, and thought, that political reforms before this could not fundamentally change humanity.
-She thought, the Communists would make things worse.
+Similarly to Jiddu Krishnamurti (“There Is Only One Revolution!”), Blavatsky believed that a spiritual, ethical, psychological revolution was needed and thought that political reforms before this could not fundamentally change humanity.
+She thought the Communists would make things worse.

 “A Theosophist becoming a rioter, encouraging revolution and MURDER, a friend of Communists is no fit member of our Society.
 HE HAS TO GO.”